 Southwestern Energy’s plans for second well at Dill Gulch include water pipeline from the Yampa River

-Southwestern Energy planning coordinator Brian Bohm told Routt County Commissioners that, in terms of impact, the temporary pipeline to a new oil well is preferable to the many truck trips it would take to deliver the water.
+Southwestern geologist and planning coordinator Brian Bohm told Routt County Commissioners Tuesday that, in terms of impact, the temporary pipeline is preferable to the many truck trips it would take to deliver the water.

 "We'll cross (under) several county roads using culverts, and any landowners we cross, we'll negotiate a surface-use agreement," Bohm said.
 "If there are land damages, we pay them after the fact."

 The temporary pipeline could range from eight to 14 inches in diameter and be similar to a fire hose in that it is designed to lay flat on the land.

 "We'll use a two-track Bobcat with a reel to lay it out," Bohm said.

 Hayden Town Manager David Torgler confirmed Southwestern representatives have discussed the matter with the town's water staff.

 The water pipeline, which is new to Routt County in the context of exploratory oil well drilling, does not come under its purview, according to county planning staff.
 And although the County Commissioners agreed they didn't want to get in the middle of Southwestern's negotiations with landowners to cross their land with the temporary pipeline, they asked Bohm to return with a satellite map showing the finalized route of the pipeline.